gaukas/gaukas.wang/README.md

 ### Gaukas here.

-- Currently working on a few private projects.
+- 🔭 Working on a few private projects, besides the pinned public repos.
-- Currently learning Golang and Rust.
+- ⚡ Currently struggling with learning Golang and Rust.
+I would love to hear out some advices about how may a developer familiar with C++/PHP/Python get familiar with Rustlang and Golang.
-- Ask me about any questions.
-Silly questions are welcomed since they are easier to answer.
+- 💬 You can ask me questions about Embedded Systems, Concurrent Programming, Computer Architecture, Assembly, or other generic programming questions.
-- How to reach me: E-mail: gaukaswang@gmail.com; Telegram:[@GaukasWang](https://t.me/GaukasWang)
+- 📫 Contact E-mail: gaukaswang@gmail.com; Telegram:[@GaukasWang](https://t.me/GaukasWang)

 <!--
 **Gaukas/Gaukas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.